 The Vice Chancellor's Medal for Sustained Commitment to Teaching Excellence aims to recognise the continued commitment to good teaching practice by the institution's most outstanding teachers.
 Winners of this award will have demonstrated a sustained contribution to the learning and teaching culture at UTAS and have evidence of their continued positive impact on student learning outcomes throughout their career.

-Winners of the Vice Chancellor's Medal for Sustained Commitment to Teaching Excellence will receive $10,000.
+Winners of the Vice-Chancellor's Medal for Sustained Commitment to Teaching Excellence will receive $10,000.
 A maximum of one Vice Chancellor's Medal is offered each year.

-Individual and team applications are accepted.
+- Individual and team applications are accepted

 Nomination, Application and Selection Procedures

-The Vice Chancellor's Medal for Sustained Commitment to Teaching Excellence application is comprised of:
+The application is comprised of:

 - Application cover sheet (Word 55.0 KB) - including synopsis

-- Written statement (8 pages)
+- Written statement (2 pages)

 - References (2 references of one page each)

 Teaching Award applications may be: